prantikaC/PERK/README.md

 The resource is actively maintained, with planned expansion to anonymised real emails and to researchers in fields beyond computer science.

+## Scope & Limitations

+- **Synthetic emails, by necessity.** No public corpus of academic emails (real or synthetic) exists, and releasing real emails would compromise privacy.
+PATRA is therefore LLM-generated.
+The simulated timeline (April 2019 – March 2025) is fixed in the generation prompt and is independent of the model used.
+- **Entities are extracted only from emails** — not from referenced papers — by design, so the graph reflects what the researcher actually discusses (including unpublished work). `Task` is interpreted broadly (paper writing, meeting organisation, etc.), not only research tasks.
+Enriching the graph from referenced papers is left to future work.
+- **Single-pass LLM extraction is imperfect.** Even the strongest LLMs produce triples and synthetic emails that require post-processing; the non-trivial human-validation rejection rate motivates the cleaning/entity-resolution stages (see the paper, Sec.
+7.2).
+Open-source models perform markedly worse than commercial ones.
+- Given the limited annotated corpus and the high cost of email annotation, we adopt prompt-based in-context learning rather than supervised fine-tuning, and **systematically study** LLM-based PKG construction.
+The annotated corpus is released to support future supervised training (fine-tuning / RLHF / LLM-as-a-judge filtering).
+- **Supervised baselines (REBEL, DeepKE) are not applicable**: they need large amounts of labelled, in-domain data to adapt to a new schema, which our 2,372-triple gold set cannot provide.
+Schema-free extractors align poorly with the ontology .

+---

 ## Repository Structure

 ```